Siouxsie and the Banshees

-Their gothic leanings were now taking control in early 1984.
+Their punk rock leanings were now taking control in early 1984.
 But Robert Smith left to work with his act The Cure, a band that would see it's own success as the 1980s grew on.
 Hyaena (1984) would follow, the last for Smith who would not be seen with them again until 1987.
 Indeed, the album is considered one of the band's best featuring classic tracks like Burn the House Down, Swimming Horses, Dazzle and the previously released "Dear Prudence".
 But the most popular sales wise was the follow-up, Tinderbox (1986), featuring the track Cities In Dust, a track that remains their only representative on the radio.

 In early 1987, Through The Looking Glass was released featuring only covers of other bands and singers like Television, Kraftwerk, Bob Dylan and even a Disney and a Billy Holliday song.
 Peek-A-Boo (1989) followed, while the side-project Creatures released Boomerang.
 Kiss Them For Me was the hit on their follow-up Superstition (1991) after two-year break.
 1992 to 1995 was a quiet time for the act with Siouxsie doing a duet with Morrisey in the single Interlude, and theirFace to Face track would be incorporated into the Batman Returns soundtrack.